Flatland BMX

 Flatland is a freestyle BMX riding style performed on smooth flat surfaces that do not include any ramps, jumps, or grindrails.
 It is sometimes described as a form of artistic cycling with a blend of breakdancing.

 Flatland occupies a position somewhat removed from the rest of freestyle BMX.
-Enthusiasts are often very dedicated, and will spend several hours a day perfecting their techniques.
+Enthusiasts are often spend several hours a day perfecting their techniques.

 Flatland also differs from the other events in that the terrain used is nothing but a smooth, flat surface.
 Tricks are performed by spinning and balancing on the bike in a variety of unexpected positions.
 Riders almost always use either knurled/grip taped aluminum or plastic pegs to stand on to manipulate the bike into even more imaginative positions.
 Flatland bikes typically have a shorter wheelbase than other freestyle bikes.
 This shorter wheelbase requires less effort to make the bike spin or to position the bike on one wheel.
 One of the primary reasons flatlanders often ride only flatland is the decreased stability of using their shorter bikes on ramps, dirt and street.

 A variety of options is commonly found on flatland bikes.
 The most unifying feature of flatland bikes is the use of four pegs, one on the end of each wheel axle.
 Flatlanders will choose to run a front brake (or a dual front brake; one front brake with two brake levers using one brake cable), front and rear brakes, or no brakes at all, depending on stylistic preference.